-While these measures have exacted a heavy toll from the North Korean economy, experts say their effectiveness has been undermined by the failure of some countries to enforce them and the willingness of some companies to flout them.
-Even if the sanctions chains were tightened, however, many question whether they would achieve the desired outcome.
+While these measures have exacted a heavy toll on the North Korean economy, experts say their effectiveness has been undermined by the failure of some countries to enforce them and the willingness of some companies to flout them.
+Even if the sanctions were tightened, however, many question whether they would achieve the desired outcome.

 Why does North Korea face sanctions?

-North Korea’s leadership, under successive Kims, deems the acquisition of nuclear weapons as the sole means by which to guarantee its survival.
-Pyongyang points to U.S. military bases in the region and regular war games with South Korea and Japan as a threat to the North’s existence.
-The DPRK ratified the Nuclear Non-Proliferation Treaty in 1985 but withdrew in 2003, citing U.S. aggression for its decision.
+North Korea’s leadership, under successive Kims, considers nuclear weapons the sole means to guarantee its survival.
+Pyongyang points to U.S. military bases in the region, as well as the war games the United States regularly holds with its allies, as a threat to its existence.
+The DPRK ratified the Nuclear Nonproliferation Treaty in 1985 but withdrew in 2003, citing U.S. aggression.
 It carried out its first nuclear test three years later.
-“For Kim, nuclear weapons are a ‘treasured sword’ and a silver bullet capable of keeping domestic and international enemies at bay,” writes CFR Senior Fellow Scott Snyder in Forbes.
+“For Kim, nuclear weapons are a ‘treasured sword’ and a silver bullet capable of keeping domestic and international enemies at bay,” writes CFR’s Scott A. Snyder in Forbes.

 What are the UN sanctions?

-- Cap on North Korean labor exports
+- cap North Korean labor exports;

 What are the U.S. sanctions?

-On several occasions, the United States has lifted sanctions on North Korea in exchange for a promise to freeze its nuclear program and dismantle parts of its facilities.
+On several occasions, the United States has partially lifted its sanctions on North Korea in exchange for a promise to freeze its nuclear program and dismantle parts of its facilities.
 However, Pyongyang has consistently reneged on its pledges.

 What are the challenges associated with sanctions?